Single Stack or Double Stack Magazines for Concealed Carry

 This is accurate for two reasons:

 No matter how many bullets are in a magazine, there is a good probability that the shooter will need to change magazines at some point in the encounter.
-It is also smart to have a quality mag holster to smoothly transition between reloads.
+It is also smart to have a double magazine holster to make sure you are prepared for any situation.

 Muscle memory is necessary to calmly and quickly transition between magazines.